GMRIT Deemed to be University B.Tech Admissions 2026

 | Overall Paper | The paper was Moderate overall.
 Biology and Chemistry were manageable, while Physics remained moderately difficult with conceptual questions.
 The overall pattern was similar to previous BIPC shifts. |

-| Biology | Biology was easy to moderate with mostly direct NCERT-based questions.
-Important topics included Genetics, Ecology, Plant Physiology, Human Anatomy, and Animal Diversity.
-Students found the section scoring overall. |
+| Biology | Biology was kinda easy, sort of moderate, with mostly straight NCERT-based questions.
+The key parts were Genetics, Ecology, Plant Physiology, Human Anatomy, and Animal Diversity.
+Students said this segment scored overall pretty well, in a way. |

-| Chemistry | Chemistry was easy and NCERT-oriented.
-Most questions were direct and formula-based.
-Important topics included Chemical Bonding, Organic Reactions, Electrochemistry, Biomolecules, and Coordination Compounds. |
+| Chemistry | Chemistry was easy and very NCERT oriented.
+Most of the questions were direct and formula-based too.
+The main coverage included Chemical Bonding, Organic Reactions, Electrochemistry, Biomolecules, and Coordination Compounds. |

-| Physics | Physics was moderate in difficulty with conceptual and numerical questions.
-Important topics included Current Electricity, Thermodynamics, Modern Physics, Kinematics, and Ray Optics.
+| Physics | Physics was moderate in difficulty, with conceptual and numerical questions.
+Important topics were Current Electricity, Thermodynamics, Modern Physics, Kinematics, and Ray Optics.
 Some questions were lengthy and required good time management. |

 | Section | Analysis |